 The parser ‘KiuwanCSVReader.java’ maps these two codes in the CWE-327, to accommodate the expected results:

-- create a new application and set your new model (for this tutorial we are using a model called ‘owasp-benchmark’).
+- Create a new application using your new model (for this tutorial we are using a model called ‘owasp-benchmark’).

-4. A few minutes later you can see the results.
-Login in Kiuwan and navigate to ‘Vulnerabilities’ page:
+- A few minutes later you can see the results.
+Login to Kiuwan and navigate to ‘Vulnerabilities’ page:

-Two more steps and you will get the OWASP benchmark score cards.
+Three more steps and you will get the OWASP Benchmark score cards including Kiuwan.

-Execute the createScorecards.bat script again.
+- Execute the createScorecards.bat script again, from within the Benchmark-1.2betaU1.1 folder.
 You will get a scorecard folder updated with the new reports.
+The comparison file OWASP_Benchmark_Home.html now has this main graph: